Cryoshell

 Cryoshell (often stylized as C R Y O S H E L L) is a Danish rock band from Copenhagen formed in 2006.
-The line-up consists of lead vocalist Christine Lorentzen, guitarist Kasper Søderlund and keyboardist Mikkel Maltha.
+The line-up consists of keyboardist Mikkel Maltha, guitarist Kasper Søderlund and lead vocalist Christine Lorentzen.

 In the band's early years, they produced several songs that featured in promotional material for the Lego toy series Bionicle.
 In the wake of the toy line's 2010 discontinuation, they released their self-titled debut album.
 A sophomore effort, Next to Machines, is currently in production.

 Cryoshell's musical style has been classified as alternative rock, hard rock and metal, and labelled similar to other female-fronted bands such as Delain, Evanescence, Within Temptation and Lacuna Coil.

 History

 2006–2008: Formation and early work

 The group that would later be called Cryoshell was first formed in Copenhagen, Denmark in late 2006.
 Music composer Mikkel Maltha was commissioned by the Lego Group to produce a song that would be used in the campaign of a forthcoming line of Lego toys.
 Maltha wrote "Creeping in My Soul" with fellow composer Anthony Lledo and produced the track with Eddie Simonsen and musician Kasper Søderlund.
 Vocals were provided by Christine Lorentzen – a former TV presenter and employee of the creative agency Advance – after she auditioned for the part.

 "Creeping in My Soul" featured in commercials, online games and other media advertising Lego's Bionicle Barraki wave in 2007.
 When the song was released as a free MP3 download, it became the number-one most downloaded file from the official Lego website, and reached over one million views across various videos featuring the song on YouTube.
 Riding on this success, Maltha, Søderlund and Simonsen went on to produce the tracks "Face Me" and "Gravity Hurts" with established Danish singer Niels Brinck for the campaigns of Bionicle's 2007 Mahri and 2008 Phantoka waves, respectively.

 Lorentzen rejoined Maltha and Søderlund to record "Closer to the Truth" for Bionicle's Mistika wave in 2008.
 The song served as the group's first official release under the band name Cryoshell.
 Plans to record a full-length album for a late 2008 release were announced, but production kept being pushed back.